10 Mindset Shifts of Successful Bariatric Patients

 2. They have a strong support system.

-In all my visits I ask my patients “who is your biggest cheerleader going through this journey?”
-When they say “myself” I don’t disagree, but I strongly encourage them to think of who they could reach out to for cheerleading and accountability.
+I love asking patients “Who is your biggest cheerleader going through this journey?”
+When they say “myself” I do love that answer, but I strongly encourage them to think of who they could reach out to for cheerleading when they need it most.
+We do tend to be hardest on ourselves after all.
+The mindset shift that we need outside help can be harder for some, but it pays off.
 We weren’t meant to do this alone.
-Whether it’s a friend, neighbor, family member or someone at support group I am a firm believe that having a great support system can make all the difference.
+Whether it’s a friend, neighbor, family member or someone at support group I firmly believe that having a great support system can make all the difference.
 When your family is not on board, make sure you have someone outside of the family cheering you on.

 3. They get to support groups.